Artin group injection in the Hecke algebra for right-angled groups: Representations of a right-angled Artin group in an incidence algebra

-In this section we will prove that the function $s \mapsto T_s$ provides an embedding of a right-angled Artin group in the Hecke algebra of the respective Coxeter group, being $s\in S$ and $S$ the set of generators.
+In this section we prove that the Hecke algebra of a right-angled Coxeter group injects in the $\mathbb{Z}[q,q^{-1}]$-algebra of the corresponding Coxeter monoid and that the function $s \mapsto T_s$ provides an embedding of a right-angled Artin group $R^A$ into the Hecke algebra of the Coxeter system $(R,S)$ and then, by Corollary \ref{cor inject 1}, in the incidence $\mathbb{Z}[q,q^{-1}]$-algebra of the Bruhat poset of $R$.
+We recall that we have defined $A:=\mathbb{Z}[q,q^{-1}]$.